facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 An operator is **left associative** if its application in an expression can be grouped together from left to right without affecting the expression's meaning, while it is said to be **right associative** if its application in an expression can be grouped together from right to left it is right-associative.

-An operator can be **associative** if it is both left and right associative, in other words, it doesn't matter where you place the parentheses, the expression's evaluation always results in the same value.
+An operator can be **fully associative** if it is both left and right associative, in other words, it doesn't matter where you place the parentheses, the expression's evaluation always results in the same value.

 Also, an operator could be **non-associative**.
 This means that the operator cannot be chained with other operators, often because the output type is incompatible with the input types.